-R8A: Adding HOV Lanes to the Outer Roadway
+R8A: Adding HOV Lanes to the I-90 Outer Roadway (Complete)

 |A visualization of the new HOV Lanes to be added to I-90, with light rail occupying the center roadway|

-When these improvements are complete, Sound Transit will be allowed to close the center roadway permanently to vehicles in order to begin construction of the East Link light rail line, expected to open in 2023.
+With the completion of these modifications, WSDOT closed the I-90 center roadway permanently to vehicles on the weekend of June 3, 2017 in order to allow Sound Transit to begin construction of the East Link light rail line (expected to open in 2023).

-View a summary diagram of major on/off-ramp changes expected in the Town Center Area
+View a diagram of major on/off-ramp changes expected in the Town Center Area (as of May 19, 2017)

 View a summary list of all expected ramp changes